showlab/DoraCycle/README.md

 <br>

 🚧 **Code Release Status**
-We are actively cleaning up the codebase and expect to release the code within **2 weeks**.
+We are cleaning up the codebase and expect to release the code soon.
 Thank you for your patience! 🙌